heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 There are a bunch of changes in yarn 2 (and to a lesser extent, yarn 3).
 There are different install flags, a different configuration file (and format), and different installation modes.
-Yarn 2+ doesn't have high adoption yet, but this buildpack aims to support it alongside Yarn 1.
+Yarn 2+ doesn't have high adoption yet, but this buildpack aims to support 2, 3, and 4 alongside Yarn 1.

 ## pnp (Plug'n'Play)